carefree0910/carefree-learn-doc/docs/introduction.md

 + `carefree-learn` once focused on tabular (structured) datasets (`v0.1.x`), and since `v0.2.x`, unstructured datasets (e.g. CV datasets or NLP datasets) are also supported with ❤️ as well!
   > And CV came before NLP because I'm more familiar with it 🤣.
 + `carefree-learn` is **highly customizable** for developers.
 We have already wrapped (almost) every single functionality / process into a single module (a Python class), and they can be replaced or enhanced either directly from source codes or from local codes with the help of some pre-defined functions provided by `carefree-learn` (see [`Registration`](design-principles#registration)).
 + `carefree-learn` supports easy-to-use saving and loading.
-By default, everything will be wrapped into a zip file, and `onnx` format is natively supported!
+By default, everything will be wrapped into a `.zip` file, and `onnx` format is natively supported!
 + `carefree-learn` supports [`Distributed Training`](user-guides/distributed#distributed-training).

 Apart from these, `carefree-learn` also has quite a few specific advantages in each area: